 If your skin isn’t picky about what kind of blade you use, then you’ve been blessed.
 That’s because there are a lot of guys whose skin demands a certain type of shave if any at all, less he wants to wallow in redness, irritation, ingrown bumps, and more.

 It’s these kinds of conditions that make shaving miserable for some men.
 It feels like a gamble each time to try the task, no matter how well they prepare for it.
 But shaving should be a smooth process, and it should be a cathartic, soothing one, too.
 Perhaps if you’re here, you’re looking for a prescription of sorts — the right blade for your type of skin.
-Well, let’s count our blessings because here are the best ones for those core complications.

 Up your knowledge about blade replacement, cleaning, post-shave hygiene and storage.